Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/motion-vectors.md

-# Applying motion blur and shaders
+# Apply motion blur and shaders

 This section contains information about how to set up [Motion Blur](#blur).
 It also lists the [Shaders](#shaders) included in this package and specifically customized to work with Alembic.